31 Secrets Park Rangers Want You to Know

 Don’t overdo it to stay hydrated

 Hikers trying to stay hydrated sometimes drink too much water and suffer from water intoxication, which can be just as deadly as being dehydrated.
 So go for what we call “mellow yellow.”
 Drink just enough water to keep your urine light yellow in color.
-This is what your urine color says about your health.
 And, if you get low on water…uh, we don’t recommend drinking your own urine.

 Being on the National Mall in Washington, D.C. was my most mind-blowing experience in the park service

-With 34 million visitors a year from all seven continents, I learned more about American history there than I ever did in the classroom.
+With over 22 million visitors a year from all seven continents, I learned more about American history there than I ever did in the classroom.
 My favorite was the Vietnam Memorial because I got to hear stories from veterans that never were printed in my history books.

 No matter how hot you are after hiking into the Grand Canyon, don’t jump into the Colorado River.
 The water is cold and deep, the current is very strong and many swimmers have drowned.